-For this reason, if you need a strong tropical hardwood that you can use in tidal locations, wetlands and other waterlogged sites, without significantly reducing the longevity of the timber, Ekki bog mats are comfortably among the best options available.
+For this reason, if you need a strong tropical hardwood usable in tidal locations, wetlands and other waterlogged sites, without significantly reducing the longevity of the timber, Ekki bog mats are comfortably among the best options available.

 What size Ekki wood mats do I need?

 The excellent strength and durability of Ekki bog mats make this tropical hardwood a good option for some of the strongest mats of any size and particularly of any thickness.

 From our thinnest bog mats of around 70 mm to our thickest, toughest ground protection mats of 300 mm thick, Ekki timber mats give you some of the best shock absorptions in the most challenging environments, and the confidence that your mats will be in good condition when you need them again in future.

 Ekki mats are available in our smaller standard size of 1m x 3m, suitable for confined areas or for use as crane mats, or the larger 1m x 5m size to spread pressure over a larger area per mat, and their strength means that whether you apply the force over a smaller area or wish to dissipate it as evenly as possible, Ekki bog mats are a good way to do just that.

 Should I buy or hire Ekki bog mats?

 We work hard with certified Ekki timber suppliers to make sure we can meet the demand for responsibly sourced and legally imported Ekki bog mats, and if you choose to hire Ekki mats from Timbermat, you can rest assured that they will always be in good condition.